2026 CERTIFICATION ELIGIBILITY REQUIREMENTS FOR CANDIDATES TRAINED IN THE UNITED STATES

 Requirement 1: Training/Experience in the provision of Nuclear Cardiology Services (Level 2 Nuclear Cardiology training, a minimum of 700 hours including 80 hours of Classroom and Laboratory Training (CLT) must be completed prior to submission of application)

-Important Notice: Beginning in 2011 all preceptors must have a Program Verification on file with CBNC before a preceptor attestation letter can be accepted.
-Click here to lookup your Preceptor in our database.
+Important Notice: All preceptors must have a Program Verification on file with CBNC before a preceptor attestation letter can be accepted.
+Click here to lookup y our Preceptor in our database.
 If your Preceptor is not listed, check with your preceptor prior to sending your documents as your application cannot be approved without this document on file.
 Preceptor Information and Guidance

 - Program Director of an accredited residency or fellowship in Cardiovascular Disease, Nuclear Medicine, or Radiology